thendarion/dita-cv-to-pdf/README.md

 # basic idea

-* Maven drives the process
+* Maven packages the project
 * DITA-OT renders the PDF

 # implementation idea

+* in the POM
+  * test code
-* in the POM we just download and install dependencies
+  * download and install dependencies
+* in DITA-OT
-* in DITA-OT, a custom plugin renders it to FO
+  * FO customisations

+# how to build

+* run `mvn package` from your Windows terminal